REALERvolker1/lsdiff/README.md

 `$LSDIFF_ICON_FOLDER`: The folder icon.
 (Default: ``)
 `$LSDIFF_ICON_FILE`: The file icon.
 (Default: ``)

+Run `lsdiff -u` to update the cache file manually

 You can run `lsdiff -h` or `lsdiff --help` to get help.

 ## Notes

 -   Some of this code was generated with ChatGPT
 -   I might change the cache file format in the future.
 This will not affect users very much.
 -   I might add a way to conveniently refresh the cache idk tho

 Pull requests welcome!